database-guardian/database-guardian/README.md

 ### Usage Steps

-1. Download Installation Files
+1. Download Recommendation Powershell File
    - Obtain `SQLServer_Recommendations.ps1` from `/SQLServer` folder
-   - Place in desired location on your management server
+   - Place in desired location on your management machine (Windows machine)

 2. Configure Server List
    - Create `servers.txt` in the same directory as the script